fpc/Lazarus/languages/README.md

 | French       | lazaruside.fr.po |
 | Italian      | lazaruside.it.po |

-If you KNOW what you are DOING, you can use PoChecker tool to refresh translation families (i.e. synchronize actual translations with template files).
+If you KNOW what you are doing, you can use PoChecker tool to refresh (regenerate) translation families (i.e. synchronize actual translations with template files).
 In order to get an access to this function, you should run tests on your translation, open Graphical Summary window (via 'Show statistics graph' button) and click on any translation family with right mouse button while pressing SHIFT key.